jspsych/jsPsych/docs/overview/building-surveys.md

 };
 ```

 Each element is an object with a 'type', which is the element/question type (see the `survey` plugin's [Questions/Elements section](../plugins/survey.md#questionelement-types) for a list of type options).
 The element objects should also contain any other parameters and configuration options for that question, such as the question name (used to identify the question in the data), title (prompt shown to the participant), whether or not a response is required, and other parameters that might be relevant to that particular question type.
+The [Questions/Elements section](../plugins/survey.md#questionelement-types) in the `survey` plugin documentation contains links to the SurveyJS documentation for each question type, where you can find more information about the required and optional parameters.

-Once you've created the survey JSON string, it can be used as the `survey_json` parameter in a jsPsych `survey` trial:
+Once you've created the survey JSON string, as we've done above, it can be used as the `survey_json` parameter in a jsPsych `survey` trial:

 ```javascript
 const survey_trial = {